 Personal Interests

-Away from the law Peter is a slow but persistent runner, having recently completed his first marathon, and plays the trombone.
+Away from the law Peter is a slow but persistent runner, butler to two dachshunds, and plays the trombone.